 Bit Reset R/W Description Enable PB7~PB6 digital input and wake-up event.
-1 / 0 : enable / disable 7 - 6 11 WO These bits can be set to low to prevent leakage current when PB7~PB6 are assigned as AD inputs.
-When disable is selected, the wake-up function and interrupt requests from these pins are also disabled.
+7 - 6 11 wo 1 / 0 : enable / disable 7-0 11 0 These bits can be set to low to prevent leakage current when PB7~PB6 are assigned as AD inputs.
+When disable is selected, the wake-up function from these pins are also disabled.
 Enable PB5 digital input, wake-up event and interrupt request.
-5 1 wo 1 / 0 : enable / disable 5 This bit can be set to low to prevent leakage current when PB5 is assigned as AD input, and to disable wake-up from PB5 toggling and interrupt request from this pin.
-1111 Enable PB47~PB1 digital input and wake-up event.
-1 / 0 : enable / disable 4 - 1 wo These bits can be set to low to prevent leakage current when PB4~PB1 are assigned as AD inputs.
-When disable is selected, the wake-up function and interrupt requests from these pins are also disabled.
+1 / 0 : enable / disable 5 1 WO This bit should be set to low when PB5 is assigned as AD input to prevent leakage current.
+If this bit is set to low, PB5 can NOT be used to wake-up the system and interrupt request from this pin.
+Enable PB4~PB1 digital input and wake-up event.
+4 - 1 1111 wo 1 / 0 : enable / disable ~~~ These bits can be set to low to prevent leakage current when PB4~PB1 are assigned as AD inputs.
+When disable is selected, the wake-up function from these pins are also disabled.
 Enable PB0 digital input, wake-up event and interrupt request.
-0 1 wo 1 / 0 : enable / disable 0 I 0 This bit can be set to low to prevent leakage current when PB0 is assigned as AD input, and to disable wake-up from PB0 toggling and interrupt request from this pin.
+1 / 0 : enable / disable 0 1 WO This bit should be set to low when PB0 is assigned as AD input to prevent leakage current.
+If this bit is set to low, PB0 can NOT be used to wake-up the system and interrupt request from this pin.